mihyr/mihr.io/projects/docs/src/content/index.md

 <ContentColumn>

-Documentation for the engine which powers [Cloudflare’s docs](https://github.com/cloudflare/cloudflare-docs).
+Documentation for the engine which powers _mihr.io-docs-engine_. [mihr.io-docs-engine](https://github.com/mihyr/mihr.io-docs-engine) is my forked version of [cloudflare-docs-engine](https://github.com/cloudflare/cloudflare-docs-engine).

+> This documentation is taken from original documentation of cloudflare's Docs engine available on github.

 The engine uses [Gatsby](https://www.gatsbyjs.com/), and includes many [built-in MDX components](/reference/markdown).